 I just turned 62 and have been on SSI disability for 15 years.
 I receive $771 a month.
 Social Security says I have to apply for "early retirement" benefits now and can't wait until I reach "full retirement" at age 66.
 If I do this, my early retirement benefits will only be $600 a month.
 Is this accurate?
 I'd rather not apply for Social Security benefits yet since I know that applying early will lower my benefits.

-It sounds like your brother didn't qualify for Social Security disability (SSDI) benefits but does qualify for retirement benefits.
+It sounds like you didn't qualify for Social Security disability (SSDI) benefits but you do qualify for retirement benefits.
 This can happen when someone didn't work recently enough in relation to when they filed for disability, but they did work enough years in the past to qualify for a small retirement benefit.
-In this case, the applicant is stuck with collecting only SSI disability until they turn 62.
-After they turn 62, they become eligible for Social Security retirement.
+(The work requirements are different for SSDI and retirement benefits.)

 In this case, the disability recipient is stuck with collecting only SSI disability until they turn 62.
 After they turn 62, they become eligible for Social Security retirement benefits.

 Can Social Security force you to take early retirement?
 I'm afraid the Social Security Administration (SSA) is right.
 One requirement of continuing to receive SSI benefits is that the SSI recipient has to apply for any other cash benefits that are available, and this includes Social Security retirement benefits.
 So you will have to start collecting your early retirement benefit at age 62, even though your retirement benefit would be larger if you were able to wait until full retirement age, which in your case is 66.